Nick-Sierra/Excel.MT.Tourism/README.md

 ### Ask Phase:
 To address the business task of understanding visitors travel trends, lets ask some questions to guide our analysis:

-- Where are the visitors originating
+- High-Volume Origin Locations
-- Weekday vs. weekend trends
+- Score-based system by origin market for volume and length of stay
-- Average days stayed per origin market
+- Weekday vs. weekend visitation trends
-- Average days stayed per arrival market
+- Top average stay durations per origin market
-- Top 10 Origin Markets by Length of Stay
+- Top average stay durations per arrival market
-- In-state visitation trends
+- In-state vs. out-of-state visitation trends

 ### Prepare Phase:
 - The dataset used for this project focuses on visitaion trends for January 2018, and January and February of 2019.